 For people who have oily skin (like me) or exercise a lot (unlike me lol) microblading fades fast.
 As a result you might have to get your brows touched up every six months.
 At my salon touch up sessions cost $125 and I had no idea my brows would end up being a $250 per year commitment.
 This is probably the top thing, I wish I knew before I got Microblading.

 As I said earlier my brows are still healing so for now I’ll hold off on giving a verdict on the entire process.
 But, I did think it would be helpful to shed some light on my experience thus far for people who are contemplating microblading.
 If you found this post on the 5 Things I Wish I Knew Before I Got Microblading helpful let me know below!
-And be on the lookout for a post on my microblading experience sometime in the near future!
+And make sure you check out this post to find out how my brows turned out!

 Read More: Fall Capsule Wardrobe